Federal Trademark Application Timeline, In Use Application

 All in all, it could take a year (if there are no issues) to a year & a half (if there are hiccups like Office Actions) to be granted registration for an in use application.
 However, be rest assured that the USPTO does take note of your pending application.
 If a filing comes in AFTER your application, they will know that you were first in line.

-Have a question for Shannon?
-Ask or leave a comment below!
+Have a question for Shannon or want to leave a comment?